0x1a8510f2/E/README.md

 ## 🔗 Links and resources
-- Thanks to [tulir](https://github.com/tulir)'s [mautrix-whatsapp](https://github.com/tulir/mautrix-whatsapp) from which I shamelessly stole a few ideas.
+- Thanks to [tulir](https://github.com/tulir)'s [mautrix-whatsapp](https://github.com/tulir/mautrix-whatsapp) from which I shamelessly stole a few ideas, and [mautrix-go](https://github.com/tulir/mautrix-go) which is the Matrix AppService library used in this project.